ElektraInitiative/libelektra/src/plugins/ini/README.md

 key.
 If the same section appears multiple times, the keys of all sections with the same name are merged together under the section key.

-On it one hand the plugin is feature rich and customizable, on the other hand it is quite buggy and shows unexpected behavior in some of its features.
+On the one hand the ini plugin is feature rich and customizable, on the other hand it is quite buggy and shows unexpected behavior in some of its features.

 ## Usage